lb3361/gigatron-lcc/README.md

 $ make PREFIX=/usr/local
 ```
 where variable `PREFIX` indicates where the compiler should be installed.
-You can either invoke from its build location `./build/glcc` or
+You can either invoke the compilier from its build location `./build/glcc` or
 install it into your system with command
 ```
 $ make PREFIX=/usr/local install